bsotob/kafka/README.md

 # KAFKA CLUSTER IN DOCKER WITH MONITORING SYSTEM (GRAFANA + PROMETHEUS)

 The lab creates a kafka cluster made up of two functional nodes and a zookeeper manager.
-It also has monitoring using graphane and prometheus
+It also has monitoring using grafane and prometheus

 ## Description lab 🚀